WANT TO KNOW THE BEST MOUNTAINEERING BLOG?

 Alpinist is home to some of the very best mountain writing, like ‘The Unclimbed' covering a climber who, following an unexpected cancer diagnosis, must decide if she is willing to give up her dream expedition to reunite with her estranged father.
 Gripping stuff!

-Former sales executive turned high altitude climber, Alan Arnette has been blogging on Himalayan mountaineering for nearly twenty years.
-He’s also the oldest American to summit K2 and climbed Everest at age 54.
-Speaking of which, you can join an Everest Guide on our K2 base camp expedition if you’re feeling adventurous.
+Former sales executive turned high altitude climber, Alan Arnette has been blogging on Himalayan mountaineering and climbing for nearly twenty years.
+He's also the oldest American to climb K2 and climbed Everest at age 54.
+Speaking of which, you can join an Everest Guide on our K2 base camp expedition if you're feeling adventurous.

 If you want to keep up with the latest summit counts, controversies, and rescues on the world's highest peaks, then Alan Arnette is your man.